geogebra/manual/CONTRIBUTING.md

 You can copy this line to your translation of the given English page and it will get linked to all existing translations.

 ## Publishing changes
-In general all changes are published online the day after they were merged into this repository.
+Publishing changes takes some time, in general it should happen within 10 minutes from the moment your changes were merged into this repository.
-That currently happens at 5:46 AM GMT or when triggered manually by developers.
+For minor changes that do not need to be published immediatelly you can add `[ci skip]` to your commit message, then they will be processed in the next daily build around 5:40 AM GMT.
 See the [list of recent deploymnents](https://github.com/geogebra/docs/actions/workflows/antora.yml) for details.

 ## Watching for changes